 - The Best Apple Crumb Pie Ever – delicious and easy pie.

 - Easy Apple Cake – So moist with a cream cheese filling!

 Did you enjoy this Apple Pie Recipe?
 Be sure to leave a comment and a rating below!

 - 1 large egg beaten

 - 1 tablespoon lemon juice

 - 3 tablespoons flour

-Line a 9" pie plate with pastry dough.
+- Roll half of the dough into a 12-inch circle.
+Line a 9-inch pie plate with the pastry dough.
 Fill with apple filling.

-Beat egg white and 2 teaspoons water.
+- Beat the egg and 2 teaspoons of water or milk.
 Cut 4-5 slits in the top crust to allow steam to escape.
 Brush with egg mixture and sprinkle with sugar.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)